Al-Andalus. Nature in Andalusi Poetry.

 The garden has a regular presence in Andalusi influenced by its popularity in traditional Middle Eastern Arabic poetry where the cultivated locus amoenus was a counterpoint to the desert conditions people habitually met in their daily lives.
 Gardens, thanks to their beauty were seen as feminine and comparisons with young women were commonplace and often interchangeable.

 Here, the garden is personified (“dresses up”) and the reader’s sense of sight, smell and sound quickly engaged (colours, aromatic oils, lutes and water falling).
 A series of similes add precious metals (gold and silver) and pearls to create a rich environment in which birds sing.
 The result is an image of harmony and plenitude given even further depth by the allusion to paradise, which in the Qu’ran is a garden.
 The garden’s perfection here is such that it transcends the physical and leads to “absolute certainty/ the radiance of faith.”
 The garden, then, is a reflection on an earthly level of the Qu’ranic paradise promised to the faithful.
-The physical offers a glimpse of the spiritual.
+The physical offers a glimpse of the spiritual, the eternal.

 Ibrahim Ibn Khafaja(h).